ubs121/plane_shooting/README.md

 Here is the main parameters for RL:

-* *States*: If we count every square of the grid, there are 3^100 states for this game.
-3 is the number of shot marks, these are 'B', 'M' and empty square, 100 is the number of squares.
+* *States*: If we count every square values on the grid, there could be 3^100 states for this game.
+3 is the number of shot marks per square, these are 'B', 'M' and empty, 100 is the number of squares.
 This is a huge number and takes tremendous amount of time to train the agent.
-Anyway we will use the grid with the shot marks as a state, because it represents the current state the best.
+Anyway we will use a grid with the shot marks as a state, because it represents the current state the best.

-* *Actions*: There are 100 actions, each for every square coordinates.
+* *Actions*: There are 100 actions, each action represents every square of the grid.
 Luckily we will use hints to limit the number of actions.
-So it will be fewer and fewer 'state-action' combinations for each shot.
+So it will be fewer and fewer 'state-action' combinations after each shot.

-* *Reward*: If the agent hit the head of plane, then we will reward it by 100 points.
-In other cases, the reward will be the reduction size of possible head locations.
+* *Reward*: Finding a optimal reward policy is the one important part of this solution.
+Reward policy which I found the most optimal is: If the agent hit the head of plane, then it will be rewarded by 100 points.
+In other cases, the reward will be equal to the reduction size of the blue area (head hints).
 It won't exceed than 100, that is why the maximum reward is 100.

  General reward formula is: